Recommendations

 Barbers Nilly and Glub reluctantly become ambassadors for an Indian nation at a peace conference in Geneva.
 Facing sabotage from an ammunition executive, they persevere through romantic entanglements and setbacks to represent their people.

-The influence of William A. Seiter in Diplomaniacs can be felt in the way modern Musical films handle cinematic excellence.
+The influence of William A. Seiter in Diplomaniacs can be felt in the way modern Comedy films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1933 release set a high bar for atmospheric immersion.

 Dir: William A. Seiter